victoriacheng15/100daysofcode/log.md

 ## Day 59

 - ☕ codewars: solved 5 problems with JavaScript
-- ☕ CSS battle: did the equals and band=aid challenges
+- ☕ CSS battle: did the equals and band-aid challenges
 - ☕ JavaScript Info: read about 5.5 to 5.7 of data types lesson
 - ☕ anki: reviewed cards